javascript-tutorial/en.javascript.info/1-js/04-object-basics/05-object-toprimitive/article.md

 What happens when objects are added `obj1 + obj2`, subtracted `obj1 - obj2` or printed using `alert(obj)`?

-There are special methods in objects that do the conversion.
+In that case objects are auto-converted to primitives, and then the operation is carried out.

 In the chapter <info:type-conversions> we've seen the rules for numeric, string and boolean conversions of primitives.
 But we left a gap for objects.
-Now, as we know about methods and symbols it becomes possible to close it.
+Now, as we know about methods and symbols it becomes possible to fill it.

-For objects, there's no to-boolean conversion, because all objects are `true` in a boolean context.
-So there are only string and numeric conversions.
+1. All objects are `true` in a boolean context.
+There are only numeric and string conversions.

-The numeric conversion happens when we subtract objects or apply mathematical functions.
+2. The numeric conversion happens when we subtract objects or apply mathematical functions.
 For instance, `Date` objects (to be covered in the chapter <info:date>) can be subtracted, and the result of `date1 - date2` is the time difference between two dates.

-As for the string conversion -- it usually happens when we output an object like `alert(obj)` and in similar contexts.
+3. As for the string conversion -- it usually happens when we output an object like `alert(obj)` and in similar contexts.

 ## ToPrimitive

-When an object is used in the context where a primitive is required, for instance, in an `alert` or mathematical operations, it's converted to a primitive value using the `ToPrimitive` algorithm ([specification](https://tc39.github.io/ecma262/#sec-toprimitive)).

-That algorithm allows us to customize the conversion using a special object method.

-Depending on the context, the conversion has a so-called "hint".
+We can fine-tune string and numeric conversion, using special object methods.

+The conversion algorithm is called `ToPrimitive` in the [specification](https://tc39.github.io/ecma262/#sec-toprimitive).
+It's called with a "hint" that specifies the conversion type.

 There are three variants:

 `"string"`
-: When an operation expects a string, for object-to-string conversions, like `alert`:
+: For an object-to-string conversion, when we're doing an operation on an object that expects a string, like `alert`:

     ```js
     // output